dell/cert-csi/docs/SUPPORT.md

-# How to get support for New Project
+# How to get support for CERT-CSI

 We're using GitHub issues as our primary support avenue.